luka-jova/Lumen-DS-2020/README.md

 <img src="images/machine.png" alt="IMG: machine with sensors" width="400">

 ## Solution
-Our solution is a software that analyzes timeseries of measurements obtained from sensors on the machine, and early diagnosing whether a machine needs repairs.
+Our solution is software that analyzes time series of measurements obtained from sensors on the machine, and early diagnosing whether a machine needs repairs.

 There are two main components of the solution:

 ### 1. Classification of vibration severity
 -  Measurements are classified into 4 categories depending on severity, according to **ISO 10816** vibration severity standard.

-*Example: The following timeseries show a drop in vibration levels of the drive motor after a performed maintenance.*
+*Example: The following time series shows a drop in vibration levels of the drive motor after performing maintenance.*
 ![IMG: Measurements Timeseries](images/measurements-timeseries.png)

 ### 2. Anomaly detection
 - Each part of the machine has its own *regular* vibration level, determined by previous measurements.
-Anomaly detection helps figuring out if a machine is starting to malfunction by detecting and reporting unexpected changes in vibration levels.
+Anomaly detection helps figure out if a machine is starting to malfunction by detecting and reporting unexpected changes in vibration levels.

-*Example: The following distribution plots are part of the anomaly detection algorithm and indicate a potential problem occuring at the drive wheel (last subplot).*
+*Example: The following distribution plots are part of the anomaly detection algorithm and indicate a potential problem occurring at the drive wheel (last subplot).*
 ![IMG: Distributions](images/distributions.png)

 ## Run the software
 To run the software, start the CLI (Command Line Interface) by executing `python ui.py` in the `python` directory.

-You will need to provide the measurements data in a `.csv` file, in a format described in Section 7 of `Problem-statement.pdf`.
+You need to provide the measurement data in a `.csv` file, in a format described in Section 7 of `Problem-statement.pdf`.

 **NOTE:** Data used during the competition is **not published** here because it is the property of *Atomic Intelligence d.o.o.*

+## Examples

-There are three examples showing the resulting analyses (in `.pdf` format) generated by the software in `examples` directory.
+The `examples` directory contains three analysis reports in `.pdf` format, generated by the software.